 (61)(a) "Greenhouse Gases" or "GHGs" means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Each gas is also individually a greenhouse gas.

-(b) The definition of greenhouse gases in subsection (a) of this section does not include, for purposes of division 216, 218, and 224, carbon dioxide emissions from the combustion or decomposition of biomass except to the extent required by federal law.
+(b) From May 1, 2011 through July 20, 2014, the definition of greenhouse gases in subsection (a) did not include, for purposes of division 216, 218, and 224, carbon dioxide emissions from the combustion or decomposition of biomass.
+As a result, carbon dioxide emissions from the combustion or decomposition of biomass was not a regulated air pollutant and was not subject to division 216, 218, and 224 during that time period.

 (62) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.
 (63) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.
 (64) "Inherent process equipment" means equipment that is necessary for the proper or safe functioning of the process, or material recovery equipment that the owner or operator documents is installed and operated primarily for purposes other than compliance with air pollution regulations.
 Equipment that must be operated at an efficiency higher than that achieved during normal process operations in order to comply with the applicable emission limitation or standard is not inherent process equipment.
 For the purposes of OAR 340-212-0200 through 340-212-0280, inherent process equipment is not considered a control device.